 In Chapter 7 bankruptcy, a reaffirmation agreement provides a way to keep collateral, as long as payments and conditions of the reaffirmation agreement are met.
 A reaffirmation agreement holds the creditor’s lien on the collateral regardless of filing for bankruptcy.
 Your liability for completing payments will also survive outside of bankruptcy.
 A reaffirmation agreement will keep liabilities on your collateral intact as if you had never filed for bankruptcy in the first place.

 How a Reaffirmation Agreement Works

 If a debtor chooses to reaffirm a debt, this plan must be clearly articulated in the Statement of Intentions associated with their Chapter 7 filing.
-As part of the reaffirmation agreement, creditors of secured debt must present mandatory disclosures about the loan, including monthly payment, interest rate, balance, and description of collateral.
-Only the creditor has access to all the information required to present this aspect of the reaffirmation agreement.
+As part of the reaffirmation agreement, creditors of secured debt must present mandatory disclosures about the loan, including monthly payment, interest rate, balance, and description of the collateral.
+Only the creditor can access all the information required to present this aspect of the reaffirmation agreement.
 Once this information is collected and both parties – the creditor and debtor – have signed the reaffirmation agreement, most repayment arrangements are identical or similar to the original loan terms.

 Reaffirmation Agreement: What is the Benefit?

-While Bankruptcy Filings are intended to protect debtors, a reaffirmation agreement is designed to protect the creditor as it restores debtor liability.
+While Bankruptcy Filings are intended to protect debtors, a reaffirmation agreement is designed to protect the creditor as it restores the debtor’s liability.
 If default occurs in the future, the lender can repossess or foreclose on collateral in pursuit of settling debts.